cycyee/cycyee/README.md

 Some circuits in Logisim, such as a risc style CPU and parallel-interface databus

+Stock Predictor Web Application using Fourier Series and Linear Regression modeling

+Basic Firebase messaging application using React and Node.js

 Some practice in Haskell/Erlang

+Various ASM programs, including a basic Hashmap translated from C, a trap handler, and a dictionary.

 Note: Some projects may have been turned private due to unwanted usage of my code.